ivegamsft/AppMigrationWorkshop/HOL/06-windows-containers/README.md

     Get-AzureRmNetworkSecurityGroup -Name  $nsgName -ResourceGroupName $rgName | Add-AzureRmNetworkSecurityRuleConfig -Name docker-rule -Description "Docker Rule" -Access Allow -Protocol Tcp -Direction Inbound -Priority 200 -SourceAddressPrefix Internet -SourcePortRange * -DestinationAddressPrefix * -DestinationPortRange 2375 |  Set-AzureRmNetworkSecurityGroup
     ```

 1. Obtain the public IP address from your Azure VM.
-This can be done from the portal.
-Or you can run the following powershell
+This can be done from the portal, or you can run the following powershell

     ```powershell
     $rgName = "<YOUR RESOURCE GROUP NAME>"